opencelium/opencelium/docs/usage/connections.rst

 the |image4| button you can create the element.
 The element will be located after the current element, that is pointed with an arrow |image5|.
 Each method has his own color that generates automatically.
-To remove the method just click on the recycle icon.
+To remove the method just click on the bin icon.

 The method consists of *Query* and *Body*.